ClintH/ixfx-docs/src/pages/flow/stateMachine.md

 ...
 ```

-When calling `driver.run()`, a result is returned with some status information.
+When calling `driver.run()`, a result is returned with some status information, if that's needed:

 ```js
 const result = await driver.run();
 result.value;   // state at the end of .run()